mvolkmann/blog/src/meteor.md

 1. If the Method is defined on the client, it is executed there.
    This typically updates Minimongo and corresponding UI updates are made.
-1. A JSON-based DDP message is constructed and sent to the server.
+1. A JSON-based DDP message is constructed and sent to the server using a WebSocket connection.
    This includes a message name (`msg` property set to "method"), Method name (in the `method` property), arguments (in the `params` property),